chiragcshetty/models-on-the-move/README.md

 # models-on-the-move
-ode for research project conducted with DPRG.
+Code for research project conducted with DPRG.